-The Administrative Services Division is responsible for the Professional Standards and Training Units and for coordinating various elements of the hiring and promotion process, including equal employment opportunity and affirmative action (EEO/AA) activities.
-It is also responsible for career enhancement programs and control of Department-owned property.
+The Administrative Services Division is under the direction of Deputy Chief Gloria Andrews-Ward.
+The Administrative Services Division is responsible for overseeing various elements of the hiring and promotion process, including equal employment opportunity and affirmative action (EEO/AA) activities.
+This Division also oversees career enhancement programs and the control of Department-owned property.

 Court Case Management

 The Court Case Management Unit is responsible for the preparation and application of criminal complaints, tracking and scheduling trials and hearings, procuring and distributing warrants, summonses and subpoenas, and administering all other court related activities.

 To request an MBTA Transit Police report call 617-222-1100.
 For more information click here.

 Professional Standards Unit

 The Professional Standards Unit ensures that the integrity of the Department is not compromised by the misfeasance, malfeasance, or nonfeasance of any employee of the MBTA Transit Police Department.
 Responsibilities include logging, investigating, and monitoring all citizen complaints against Officers and administering the early intervention program.
 Additionally, the Professional Standards Unit is responsible for the hiring of new Officers in conjunction with the Massachusetts Human Resources Division (HRD).

 The Training Unit is responsible for coordinating various career enhancement programs and the Transit Police Academy.
 It oversees the certified Instructors who are responsible for providing training for new and in-service Officers.